(Note: The Army eliminated this Military Occupation Specialty (MOS) in July 2006. The information below is maintained for historical purposes only.)

 - (1) Skill Level 1.
 Types military and nonmilitary correspondence in draft and final copy.
 Employs basic principles of English composition and grammar in preparing correspondence.
 Proofreads typed documents against source documents.
 Assembles final product for review, authentication, or other disposition.
 Prepares registered or certified mail for dispatch.
 Opens, sorts, routes, and delivers incoming correspondence and messages.
 Prepares suspense control documents and maintain suspense files.
 Signs receipt for, and picks up registered and certified mail.
 Dates and dispatches outgoing correspondence and messages.
 Prepares and maintains functional files per MARKS.
 Receives publications, establishes and maintains publications library.
 Requisitions and stocks blank forms.

 - (3) Skill Level 3.
 Supervises performance of administrative functions.
 Reviews and edits correspondence prior to release, submission for signature, or other disposition.
 Conducts periodic review of files to ensure proper filing of correspondence.
-Controls use of reproduction facilities and reviews item to be reproduced.
+Controls use of reproduction facilities and reviews items to be reproduced.
 Plans and organizes office operations to include publications and forms administration and office administrative procedures.
 Writes office SOP, job descriptions, and directives, Determines requirements for office equipment, supplies, and space.
-Plans layout of office.
+Plans layout of the office.
 Requisitions, receives, inventories, and signs hand receipts for office equipment.
 Coordinates administrative activities with other organizational elements and staff sections.
 Establishes mail delivery routes and schemes and arranges for pickup of distribution by messengers.
 Serves as custodian of classified documents.
-Signs receipts for, logs, inventories, files, and secures classified documents.
+Signs receipts for logs, inventories, and files, and secures classified documents.
 Prepares documents for destruction or other disposition.
-Ensures proper accountability of documents based upon degree of classification.
+Ensures proper accountability of documents based upon the degree of classification.

 - (4) Skill Level 4.
-Supervises administrative functions and performs duties at preceding level of skill at division, comparable, or higher level headquarters.
+Supervises administrative functions and performs duties at preceding level of skill at division, comparable, or higher-level headquarters.
 Provides technical training and instructions to subordinates and supported units.

 - (5)Skill Level 5.
-Supervises performance of administrative functions in administrative or similar element at division, comparable, or higher level headquarters.
+Supervises performance of administrative functions in administrative or similar element at division, comparable, or higher-level headquarters.
 Inspects subordinates units and makes recommendations for elimination of deficiencies or improvement of administrative operations.

-Physical demands rating and qualifications for initial award of MOS.
 Administrative specialists must possess the following qualifications:

-- (1) A physical demands rating, of medium.
+- (1) A physical demands rating of medium.

-- (2) A physical profile, of 323222.
+- (2) A physical profile of 323222.

-- (3) A minimum score, of 95 in aptitude area CL.
+- (3) A minimum score of 95 in aptitude area CL.

 - (4) The ability to type at a minimum speed of 25 net words per minute.